patrickcping/pingone-go-sdk-v2/mfa/docs/CreateMFAPushCredential201Response.md

 ### NewCreateMFAPushCredential201Response

-`func NewCreateMFAPushCredential201Response(type_ string, key string, teamId string, token string, ) *CreateMFAPushCredential201Response`
+`func NewCreateMFAPushCredential201Response(type_ EnumMFAPushCredentialAttrType, key string, teamId string, token string, ) *CreateMFAPushCredential201Response`

 NewCreateMFAPushCredential201Response instantiates a new CreateMFAPushCredential201Response object
 This constructor will assign default values to properties that have it defined,